One of the questions I hear the most is "what is considered domestic violence in Colorado Springs?"

 Each year, about 175,000 children are involved in a divorce with a false allegation of domestic violence.

-Whether in the context of divorce or otherwise, and whether the allegations are fabricated or the result of a momentary lapse in judgment, you need to retain a Colorado Springs domestic violence defense attorney as soon as possible if you have been charged with domestic violence.
+Whether in the context of divorce, assault or other domestic situation, and whether the allegations are fabricated or the result of a momentary lapse in judgment, you need to retain a Colorado Springs domestic violence defense attorney as soon as possible.
 A conviction can destroy your family and cost you your future.
 Don’t attempt to face this ordeal alone.